 To lay down minimum requirements for the protection of workers from risks to their safety and health arising, or likely to arise, from the effects of chemical agents that are present at the workplace or as a result of any work activity involving chemical agents.

-Definition of terms "chemical agent", "hazardous chemical agent", "activity involving chemical agents", "occupational exposure limit value", "biological limit value", "health surveillance", "hazard" and "risk".
+Definition of terms "chemical agent", "hazardous chemical agent" (with reference to Regulation (EC) No 1272/2008), "activity involving chemical agents", "occupational exposure limit value", "biological limit value", "health surveillance", "hazard" and "risk".